 2018 Niro New Car Test Drive

-Niro Touring ($29,650) upgrades to leather seats, ventilated in front, 18-inch alloy wheels, an 8.0-inch touchscreen, eight-speaker Harman Kardon premium audio system with HD radio, front and rear parking assist, 10-way power adjustable driver's seat, and a heated steering wheel.
+Niro Touring ($32,000) got a price increase of $2000 more than the other models, for 2018.
+It adds leather seats, ventilated in front, 18-inch alloy wheels, an 8.0-inch touchscreen, eight-speaker Harman Kardon premium audio system with HD radio, front and rear parking assist, 10-way power adjustable driver's seat, and a heated steering wheel.

 The Kia Niro Plug-In Hybrid, also referred to as the Niro PHEV, comes in LX ($27,900), EX ($31,500), and EX Premium ($34,500) trim levels.
 The plug-in has a locking charge port, so the car can't be unplugged while at a public charging station; a charge-timing function to take advantage of lower overnight electric rates; and a portable charging cord.
 It qualifies for a (-$4543) federal income tax credit the year it's purchased, assuming the buyer's tax situation permits the full credit to be used.
 It also earns state purchase rebates in New York (-$2000), California (-$1500), and other states, plus regional and corporate incentives.